How to Ace your ESL Teacher Job Interview

 How to Answer:

 Recruiters aim to assess how you manage stress and troubleshoot teaching online.
-We all know many challenges come with online teaching, from technological glitches to maintaining concentration or even trying to connect with disengaged students.
+We all know many challenges come with online teaching, from tech glitches to maintaining concentration or even trying to connect with disengaged students.
 How do you handle these situations?

 So, show an example of a challenging situation and how you overcame it.